vkurup/kurup.org/blog/_posts/2010-01-03-happy-new-year.markdown

 don't know what one would be.

 I am so lucky.
 I have a great job, which is getting better all the time.
-I work hard, but I've get some pretty good karmic rewards.
-That's not to say that it is perfect and maybe someday I'll rant about the pitfalls of being a hospitalist, but it's certainly better than my life was as a primary care doctor.
+I work hard, but I get some pretty good karmic rewards.
+It's not perfect and maybe someday I'll rant about the pitfalls of being a hospitalist, but it's certainly better than my life was as a primary care doctor.

 I live in a beautiful house where I feel comfortable and "at home".
 I have a loving extended family who, thankfully, are all pretty happy and healthy.